A Full Season of Tomato-Growing Information

 Solanum tuberosum 'Desiree' potato in bloom

 Potatoes (Solanum tuberosum) are uncommonly easy to grow and even easier to harvest: simply lift the dried plants from the ground at the end of the season with a spading fork.
-Store some tubers for next season to cut and plant again (read our potato growing tips in Smart Gardener).
+Store some tubers for next season to cut and plant again (read our potato-growing tips in Smart Gardener).

-Like tomatoes, it is a good idea to rotate potato crops each year to avoid disease.
+As with tomatoes, it is a good idea to rotate potato crops each year to avoid disease.
 Potatoes are notoriously susceptible to nematodes, which destroy the potato root system.
 Nematode cysts from infected potato roots can remain in soil for up to 20 years.

 Another option for cultivating nematode-free potatoes is potato bags.
 Fill the bottom of a large bag with a few inches of soil and compost mix and plant seed potatoes.
 As the potatoes sprout, add soil/compost mix.
 Once the soil level reaches a few inches below the top of the bag, allow potatoes to flower and die back, then harvest.